contactsyncer/Samples/UserAuthenticationWithContactsSync/README.md

 <b>Enabling Push Notification</b>
 1) Go to your Firebase project overview section and then click on project settings.
 2) On right side, click on <b>Cloud Messaging</b> tab and copy your <b>Legacy Server Key</b>
-3) Email us this key at support@participateme.com from your registered email id so that we can configure push notification for your project.
+3) Copy this key in your Utils.java file in source folder.